Table of Contents

 When grocery shopping for chili ingredients, pay close attention to labels:

-- Look for “Low Sodium” – Products labeled as “low sodium” contain less than 140 mg of sodium per serving.
+- Look at “Low Sodium” – Products identified as “low sodium” contain less than 140 mg sodium for each portion.

 - Watch for Hidden Sodium – Ingredients like soy sauce, ketchup, and bouillon can be high in sodium, even if they don’t taste salty.